Tengo-coin/worldview/doc/config.md

 - **resolutions**: Array of resolutions for each zoom level as defined in the OpenLayers 2 documentation.
 - **tileSize**: Array of pixel dimensions for each tile.
 Example *[512, 512]*

+For TileMill2 / Mapbox Studio Classic layers ("tm2" source), in addition to the **url** property, the following property is required:

+- **stylePath**: Full path to the base directory containing your Mapbox Studio Classic project folders;  note that this is a local path (e.g., "///Users/username/my-mb-studio-layers/") and not a "localhost"-prefixed path.

 ### Full Example
 ```json
 {